HattMayes/SQL_Intermediate_Project/README.md

 **Visualisation:** Put Image here [Retention Analysis]()

 **Key Findings:**
-- Cohort churn stabilises at ~90% after 2-3 years, this indicates a predictable long-term retention pattern that can be followed to create necessary campagins to target Active and Churned customers.
+- Cohort churn stabilises at ~90% after 2-3 years, this indicates a predictable long-term retention pattern that can be followed to create necessary campaigns to target Active and Churned customers.
 - Retention rates return as consistently low, ~8-10% or anywhere from 3,000 to 8,000+ people across all cohorts, which suggests retention issues are systematic and not specific to particular cohort years.
 - Newer cohorts, in the years of 2022 and 2023 show similar churn rates, signaling that without intervention, future cohorts will follow the same pattern.